amitayd/grunt-browserify-jasmine-node-example/README.md

 Forked from [amitayd](https://github.com/amitayd/grunt-browserify-jasmine-node-example) and modified with the following:

-- CoffeeScript instead of vanilla JS
+- CoffeeScript instead of vanilla JS (coffeeify)
 - Environment based configuration (envify)
 - HTML templates with Handlebars (hbsfy)